 A number of the records in the Digital Panopticon can be searched by the sex of a convict.
-Separating convicts by sex allows not only a fascinating comparison of male and female convicts at home and abroad, it also provides evidence for more nuanced research into the convict experience, particularly those of women, whose stories are still underrepresented in penal histories.
+Separating convicts by sex allows for a fascinating comparison of male and female convicts at home and abroad.
+In turn, providing evidence for more nuanced comparative research into convict history, particularly for the underrepresented but critically important history of female crime and punishment.

 Women have always made up the minority of offenders tried in court, and subjected to punishment under English Law.
 The century and a half of history covered by the digital panopticon was no exception.
 Between 1780 and 1913, less than 20% of defendants at the Old Bailey were female.
 There remains considerable debate as to why women constituted such small proportion of those prosecuted in the long nineteenth century.
 Some historians believe that low rates of female prosecutions indicate that women in this period committed less crime, whilst others argue that their crimes were less often detected, and more often dealt with outside of the courtroom.

 As offenders, women were predominantly responsible for petty crimes such as small thefts and public order infractions.
 Women appeared less frequently than men in higher courts (like the Old Bailey) and for violent offences.
 Women were, however, highly vulnerable to becoming recidivist offenders.
 Often, a criminal conviction meant the loss of a women’s reputation or character, which could be essential for securing work.
 It might also be the cause of a rift between offenders and their family members or a breakdown in personal relationships, leaving women economically and socially vulnerable to reoffending.
 The inability to find work or personal stability after a conviction saw a number of women trapped in a downward spiral of offending, conviction, release, and reoffending that was difficult to escape.